 With wood stoves or inserts we clean the inside of the unit, the baffle system, any smoke pipes that lead to the chimney as well as removing ash from the firebox and clean-out.
 We wash any glass doors and lube the hinges.

-With oil or gas flues we clean the smoke pipe that leads from the furnace to the chimney, the heat exchanger inside the furnace and the clean-out.
+With oil flues we clean the smoke pipe that leads from the furnace to the chimney, the heat exchanger inside the furnace and the clean-out.

 We also let you know what shape the chimney is in whether brick or metal, and suggest any improvements.